lcdsmao/blog/content/2019-06-19_material-designcustom-alert-dialog/index.md

 </style>
 ```

+Now the `context` will provide custom dialog theme instead of the default one.
-After that you can initialize the builder without explicitly provide a theme:
+You can initialize the dialog builder without the theme parameter:

 ```kotlin
 MaterialAlertDialogBuilder(context).setTitle()...
 ```

-#### Example 2:
+## Example 2:

 ![image](3.png)